PlumpMath/monoid-average/README.md

 This package provides a `Monoid` instance to compute the average.
-It is particularly useful when dealing with a stream of data with the only objective to eventually compute the average as it is computed incrementaly with no need to keep all the data in memory.
+It is particularly useful when dealing with a stream of data with the only objective to eventually compute the average.
+The result can be computed incrementally with no need to keep all the stream in memory.

 Build
 ----

-The recommanded way to build this package is with [stack](http://www.haskellstack.org) even though it can build with `cabal` too.
+The preferred way to build this package is by using [stack](http://www.haskellstack.org).
 Given `stack` is installed on your machine, run:

     stack setup
     stack build
     stack test

+It is also possible to use cabal by running:

+    cabal install --only-dependencies --enable-tests
+    cabal configure --enable-tests && cabal build && cabal test

 Example
 ----